henewastaken/QR_inventory_app/README.md

 When user uses flower, qr is scanned and amount taken is imputted.
 When user goes to store user can with single button press get all items that are under the warning limit so user knows to buy more of those items.
-Also comments can be inserted to each item, i.e. coockig time for rice.
+Also comments can be inserted to each item, i.e. coockig time for rice..